Origins

 ye, Our subjects:

-and everlasting and have deeply and firmly implanted virtue; Our
+everlasting and have deeply and firmly implanted virtue; Our subjects

-subjects ever united in loyalty and filial piety have from generation
+ever united in loyalty and filial piety have from generation to

-Our Subjects, be filial to your parents, affectionate to your
+Subjects, be filial to your parents, affectionate to your brothers and

-brothers and sisters; as husbands and wives be harmonious, as
+sisters; as husbands and wives be harmonious, as friends true; bear

-shall ye not only be Our good and faithful subjects, but render
+ye not only be Our good and faithful subjects, but render illustrious

 The Way here set forth is indeed the teaching bequeathed by Our